Encoding Strategies for Long-Term LearningEncoding Strategies for Long-Term Learning - students learning in classroom

 Lesson Closings

 End lessons with activities that consolidate encoding.
-Summarisation, connection-making, and retrieval practice all strengthen the memories formed during the lesson.
+Summarisation, connection-making, and retrieval practise all strengthen the memories formed during the lesson.

 Encoding is necessary but not sufficient for lasting learning.
-Strong encoding provides the foundation, but consolidation and retrieval practice are also required for durable retention.
+Strong encoding provides the foundation, but consolidation and retrieval practise are also required for durable retention.

 A complete approach to memory combines: